 - develop your skills and knowledge in a specialist area

 - meet accreditation requirements for registration with a professional body

 - contribute to your vocational and personal development

 take the first step to applying for an undergraduate or postgraduate program.

 As a student who is studying a single course, you are required to pay tuition fees.

-The tuition fees for Postgraduate courses are charged per credit point according to a student's enrolment in the teaching period at the census date.
+The tuition fees for postgraduate courses are charged per credit point according to a student's enrolment in the teaching period at the census date.
 You will be charged the tuition fee, applicable to the academic program that the course belongs to, for the year in which you are studying.

-As an overseas-trained professional undertaking a bridging course, you will be able to access FEE-HELP if:
+You will be able to access FEE-HELP if:

 - your study is listed on your assessment statement; and